chrisguest75/sysadmin_examples/44_haproxy/README.md

 TODO:

 * NOT WORKING: Adding a server doesn't add to rotation
+* Deleting servers does not seem to work either
 * Add another pod to backend and check hashing is consistent.
 * logging websockets in podinfo
 * stats?